VictoriaShalabaeva/Accardo-Lab/README.md

   - During the development process, the particular difficulty was met with:

-      - Formating the *News* section in the *Home* page.
-Apart the fact that I had to work with a large amount of content, the main issue was how to integrate cards inside a carousel and optimize their sizing on different devices.
+      - Formatting the *News* section in the *Home* page:
+          - large amount of content,
+          - cards integration inside a carousel,
+          - optimization their sizing on different devices,

-      - Fitting images with different dimentions and aspect rations in unique size container in cards.
+          - fitting images with different dimensions and aspect rations in unique size container in cards.

       - Working with hero images, in particular the hero image on *Research* page and *Publications*.

-        For the *Research* page I have created a collage with different images that lay one on top each other without following presize "borders".
-This was done in order to mask

 ## Deployment

 ### GitHub Pages